Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Experiments

 \section{Experiments}

-In the following section, the performance of the proposed framework was investigated through experiments on two publicly available MI-EEG datasets, dataset IIA (four-class MI) and dataset IIB (binary class MI with sparse channels) of BCI competition IV\cite{Tangermann2012}.
-Two popular CNN architectures in EEG applications were selected to verify the performance of the proposed framework (EEGNet and ConvNet).
-The performance of proposed domain adaptation framework (SDDA) was compared with the tested vanilla CNN models and several state-of-the-art methods.
+In the following section, we evaluate the performance of the proposed framework through experiments conducted on two publicly available MI EEG datasets: dataset IIA (four-class MI) and dataset IIB (binary class MI with sparse channels) from BCI Competition IV (Tangermann et al., 2012).
+We selected two popular CNN architectures for EEG applications, namely EEGNet (\cite{lawhern2018eegnet}) and ConvNet (\cite{schirrmeister2017deep}), to verify the performance of the proposed framework.
+Furthermore, we compare the performance of the proposed domain adaptation framework (SDDA) with that of the tested baseline CNN models and several representative methods to provide a comprehensive assessment of its efficacy.